sherlock666/python-echobot-with-state/README.md

 # EchoBot with State
-To demonstrate how to deploy a Microsoft Bot written in Python, I cloned Microsofts EchoBot with State Example and made a few modifications.
+To demonstrate how to deploy a Microsoft Bot written in Python to Azure, I cloned Microsoft's EchoBot with State Example and made a few modifications.

 ## To try this sample
 - Clone the repository